rgriff23/rgriff23.github.io/index.md

 ___

-I am a Data Scientist on the marketing team at [KAYAK](https://www.kayak.com/).
+I am a Data Scientist on the performance marketing team at [KAYAK](https://www.kayak.com/).
 In addition, I love teaching and serve as a part-time analytics lecturer at [Northeastern University](https://www.northeastern.edu/graduate/analytics/).

 Before KAYAK, I earned my PhD in [Human Evolutionary Biology](https://evolutionaryanthropology.duke.edu/) from Duke University, where I studied the ecology and evolution of primates.
 An [Insight Data Science](https://www.insightdatascience.com/) Fellowship helped me make the jump to industry.